progweb/gpx2video/README.md

 ## Features

-gpx2video can read and extract:
+gpx2video can read and extract from your gpx input file:
   - time,
   - position,
   - elevation,